pirsch-analytics/docs/docs/advanced/sessions.md

 }
 ```

-The data must be identical to the data used when sending a regular page view.
+The data must be identical to the data used to send a regular page view.